Flafla2/Vive-Teleporter/README.md

 You can of course tweak any of the settings in the Parabolic Pointer script, but you only *have* to set one of them: assign the *Vive Nav Mesh* object from Step 1 to the "Nav Mesh" property of the Pointer.

-**Important: The system only supports one ground height at this time.**  You can change this ground height using the *Ground Height* property of a *Parabolic Pointer* component.
-You can also change this value in scripting, if you want to change the height during discrete events (for example, an elevator).

 ### Step 3: Configure the Vive Teleporter